-The purchase price of shares shall not exceed 20% of the City's total portfolio and shall not include any commission that the companies may charge.
-Furthermore, no more than 10% of the City's total portfolio may be invested in any one money market fund.
+The purchase price of shares shall not exceed 40% of the City's total portfolio and shall not include any commission that the companies may charge.

 SECTION 9.
 PROHIBITED INVESTMENTS

 It shall be the policy of the City to not invest any funds in inverse floaters, range notes, or mortgage-derived interest only strips, or any security that could result in zero interest accrual if held to maturity, and other similar derivative products.
 No investment prohibited by California Government Section 53601.6 shall be permitted herein.